Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

 - **Submitter**: A user/device submitting a request to join an organization using the PKI feature.
 - **Accepter**: A user/device admin of an organization in charge of accepting or not the join request.
+- **Enrollment**: A request to join an organization, so sometimes used interchangeably with "join request".

 ## Goals and Non-Goals